Accreditation Compliance (SACSCOC)

 - Adding a permanent location at a site where the institution is conducting a teach-out program for a closed institution

 - Entering into a contract by which an entity not eligible

-Responsibility: Responsibility for notifying SACSCOC of substantive changes that have occurred or will occur officially rests with the HCC SACSCOC Accreditation Liaison.
-In 2013, the Chancellor appointed the Director of Accreditation Compliance as the SACSCOC Accreditation Liaison and SACSCOC approved this change.
+Responsibility: Responsibility for notifying SACSCOC of substantive changes officially rests with the HCC SACSCOC Accreditation Liaison.
+The Vice Chancellor for Strategy, Planning, and Institutional Effectiveness serves as the HCC SACSCOC Accreditation Liaison.